ava-labs/avalanche-docs/docs/nodes/configure/chain-config-flags.md

 #### `push-gossip-frequency` (duration)

-Freqeuency to send transactions received over the RPC to peers.
-Defaults to `100000000` nano seconds which is 100 miliseconds.
+Frequency to send transactions received over the RPC to peers.
+Defaults to `100000000` nano seconds which is 100 milliseconds.

 #### `pull-gossip-frequency` (duration)

-Freqeuency to request transactions from peers.
+Frequency to request transactions from peers.
 Defaults to `1000000000` nano seconds which is 1 second.

 #### `tx-regossip-frequency` (duration)